richardcavell/BASICloader/README.txt

 by an enthusiastic computer user.

 You still have to create the machine-language program, of course.
-BASICloader can take many different types of file as input.
+BASICloader can take a raw binary as input.
+It can also recognize and use the native file format of each of the machines that it supports.

 BASICloader is quite versatile in the sort of output that it can generate.